ntut-xuan/FastShop/README.md

 ```
 *
 |
 | -- /src/              The place storage JSX File.
 | -- /static/           The place storage static file like JS File, Image, css. (frontend)
 | -- /backend/          The place storage backend file.
 | -- database.sql       The SQL file to setup SQL Database.
 | -- babel.sh           The shell to execute babel command to compile JSX File.
 | -- tailwindcss.sh     The shell to execute tailwindcss command, generate CSS File to static folder.
 | -- Dockerfile         The Dockerfile to setup environment.
+| -- docker-compose.yml The Docker compose file to setup multiple container.
 ```

 ## Installization